Coronavirus Hit on U.S. Economy May Linger Until 2029; Indian Cases Keep Surging -- Update

 Some social-distancing measures in the Seoul metropolitan area were reinstituted last week to last through this week, including the closure of museums and parks.
 But South Korea has prioritized letting students return to school, and some 1.8 million are scheduled to do so Wednesday.

-About 40% of those who were recently identified as positive and whose infection source couldn't be traced had a connection to nightlife areas, Tokyo Gov. Yuriko Koike said.
+About 40% of those who were recently identified as positive and whose infection source couldn't be traced had a connection to nightlife areas, Ms. Koike said.
 The Shinjuku area, known for bars, nightclubs and some brothel-like establishments, accounts for a significant portion, she said.

 Since nationwide restrictions began easing in the latter part of May, fears of second waves have risen.
 The southern city of Kitakyushu has reported more than 100 infections over the past week, some unexplained and others linked to hospital outbreaks.